 New York Division of Human Rights: New Workplace Discrimination and Harassment Protections

-Mineral: New York Prohibitions on Discrimination*
+Mineral: New York Employment Discrimination and Accommodations*

 Policy Requirements